NotNewAnymore/GA_Insertion_Sort/README.md

 # Guided Assignment - Implementing Insertion Sort in C#

 ## Introduction

-In this assignment, you will focus on implementing and understanding the Insertion Sort algorithm in C#.
-Insertion Sort is a simple and efficient sorting algorithm, especially useful for small data sets.
-It builds the final sorted array one item at a time.
-This assignment will help you learn the basics of sorting algorithms and their practical implementation in C#.
+Insertion Sort is a simple and efficient sorting algorithm that works by building the final sorted array one element at a time.
+It is called "Insertion Sort" because it repeatedly takes an element from the unsorted part of the array and inserts it into its correct position in the sorted part of the array.

 ### Pseudocode